lightlace/cpp-docs.de-de/docs/mfc/reference/cmfccolormenubutton-class.md

 ### <a name="parameters"></a>Parameter
  [in] `nColumns`
- Die Anzahl der Spalten angezeigt werden sollen.
+ Die Anzahl der anzuzeigenden Spalten.

 ### <a name="remarks"></a>Hinweise